EKO Cobra: History

-The roots of the EKO Cobra lie in the Gendarmerieeinsatzkommando Bad Vöslau that was originally formed by the regional police authority of Lower Austria to protect East European Jews during their migration via Austria to Israel against terrorist threats.
+The roots of the EKO Cobra lie in the Gendarmerieeinsatzkommando (GEK) Bad Vöslau that was originally formed by the regional police authority of Lower Austria to protect East European Jews during their migration via Austria to Israel against terrorist threats.
 As the tactical skills of this unit were welcome in other fields, too, the mission of the Gendarmerieeinsatzkommando became broader in the course of years, and it climbed the hierarchy, from being a regional unit to becoming assigned directly to the Generaldirektion für öffentliche Sicherheit, the leading authority for public security within the Ministry of the Interior.

 The name Cobra was coined by the press.
 It was a reference to the US TV series Mission: Impossible, which was aired in German under the title Kobra, übernehmen Sie.
 It first appeared in June 1973 in the Kronen Zeitung.

+During the OPEC siege in 1975, the unit was deployed to potentially intervene, Vienna never gave the order to go ahead, and instead, agreed to pay ransom and for the terrorists involved to walk away.

 The determining step of founding today's Cobra as a unit of the Ministry of the Interior rather than a regional police unit was done in 1978, primarily as a response to the Munich massacre attack on Israeli athletes at the 1972 Munich Olympics.
 Its main office is in Wiener Neustadt, with sub-offices in Graz, Linz, Salzburg, and Innsbruck.
-GSG-9 and Sayeret Matkal trained the first operators of the GEK.
+Germany's counter-terrorism and hostage-rescue unit GSG 9 and Isreal's Sayeret Matkal trained the first operators of the GEK.

 The Federal Ministry of the Interior changed the unit's name from GEK to EKO Cobra in 2002.
+MEK and SEG units were also merged with the GEK.